kidnidek/Growtopia-CID-Creator/README.md

 # What features does it have ?

 Growtopia-CID-Creator is allows you to make 50-100 account in few minutes.
-Growtopia-CID-Creator has an Auto Version Update, Customization's like Custom Username, Password, gmail.
+Growtopia-CID-Creator has an Auto Version Update, Gmail Support, Customization's like Custom Username, Password, gmail.

 Discord upy#5939